-Control Center can learn IR remote commands for any device, but deep linking is only supported for certain devices.
+Control Center can learn IR remote commands for most devices, but deep linking is only supported for certain devices.
 Use this article to learn more about these features, and to see if your devices are supported.

 - Launch Apps: Control Center can launch an app on compatible devices simply by saying "watch [app name]" - For example, you could say "watch Hulu" and Caavo will automatically launch Hulu.

 - Launch Devices: Control Center can automatically switch to a connected device by saying "watch [device name" - For example, you could say "watch Apple TV" and Caavo will switch to the input Apple TV is connected to.

 - Launch Movies or Shows: Control Center can also launch content from searches or on your Caavo Cache watchlist if you say "watch [name of show or movie] - For example, you could say "watch Game of Thrones" and Control Center will attempt to find the last episode you watched.
 Click Watch and the content will launch on your preferred device.

 - DVR: On compatible set-top boxes, Control Center can automatically set an upcoming live show to be recorded.